1. About morphine

 Will it affect my fertility?

-There's no firm evidence to suggest that taking morphine will reduce fertility in men.
+There's no clear evidence to suggest that taking morphine will reduce fertility in men.

 However, it may interfere with your periods (menstrual cycle) if you're a woman.
 Speak to a pharmacist or your doctor if you're trying to get pregnant.
 They may want to review your treatment.